cly1213/OAI-K8s/epc/README.md

 #Do you want to install freeDiameter 1.2.0 ? <y/N> y

 $ sudo ./build_mme -i
+#Do you want to install freeDiameter 1.2.0 ? <y/N> n
 #Do you want to install asn1c rev 1516 patched? <y/N> y
 #Do you want to install libgtpnl ? <y/N> y
 #Should non-superusers be able to capture packets? [yes/no] yes